8bitBrainProject/atari-project/README.md

 ## analysis directory

-The analysis directory holds data and code supporting the exploratory and formal analysis of PG, PPO, and DDQN algorithms on Atari Pong with optimal settings (game = PongNoFrameskip-v4, learning rate = 1e-4).
+The analysis directory holds data and code supporting the exploratory and formal analysis of PG, PPO, DDQN, and Random algorithms on Atari Pong with optimal settings (game = PongNoFrameskip-v4, learning rate = 1e-4).

 See the README in the analysis directory for more details.